alexito4/slox/README.md

       - Things to explore:
         - Is there a better way to metaprogram the expression classes?
 Or is there even a need to metaprogram them with Swift cleaner syntax?
         - Does Swift offer a better model for defining the expressions?
-Enums with methods and pattern matching?
-Protocols and/or extensions?
+          - Implemented Enums with methods and pattern matching in [another branch](https://github.com/alexito4/slox/blob/Expr_enum/slox/slox/Expr.swift#L11).

 # Author